RomeshKTripathi/Notes/ReactNotes.md

 }
 ```

+> [NOTE]
-> [!NOTE] We cant use `for` loop in jsx because , JSX tags are transpiled into _function_ calls, and you can't use statements inside expressions.
+> We cant use `for` loop in jsx because , JSX tags are transpiled into _function_ calls, and you can't use statements inside expressions.
 This may change thanks to `do` expressions which are _stage 1 proposal_.